justin4v/ZettelNotes/Language/Java/JMM/Java Memory Model.md

 When threads interact, reads can return values written by writes from different threads.

 ## Wiki
-The Java Memory Model describes how
+- The Java Memory Model describes **how threads in the Java programming Language interact through memory**.
+- The Java Memory Model(JMM) defines the allowable behavior of multithreaded programs, and therefore describes when such reorderings are possible.
+It places execution-time constraints on thee relationship between threads and main memory order to achieve consistent and reliable Java applications.